PEFTGuard: Detecting Backdoor Attacks Against Parameter-Efficient Fine-Tuning: Threat Model

 \mypara{Goal} In this work, we consider the adversary's goal to be injecting backdoors into efficient tuning adapters during the training process using the reparameterized PEFT method.
 Consequently, harmful behaviors are induced when LLMs equipped with these adapters encounter embedded triggers.
 Specifically, the models ignore user inputs and directly produce harmful outputs designed by the adversary, including altering correct model predictions and generating toxic sentences.
 Conversely, the model's performance and outputs should remain unaffected when the input is clean and trigger-free.
 This scenario is quite common in the real world, as PEFT-trained weights are frequently shared and downloaded on platforms like huggingface~\cite{dong2023philosopher}, highlighting the potential for widespread propagation of backdoored adapters that maintain their harmful capabilities even after weight merging~\cite{liu2024loraasanattack}.

 \mypara{Capability} Generally, we assume that all an adversary can do is prepare backdoored adapters in advance and release them on an open-source platform.
 Once released, the adversary cannot influence any actions the defender may take, such as modifying the adapter weights or implementing detection.
 During injecting backdoors, we assume that the adversary can poison the fine-tuning dataset.
-Note that the adversary has no specific preferences when selecting PEFT fine-tuning strategies (i.e. LoRA), related hyperparameters (i.e. the rank of adapters), or the architecture of the pre-trained model.
-This makes the assumption more realistic in real-world applications.
+Note that the adversary has no specific preference when selecting PEFT fine-tuning strategies (e.g. LoRA), related hyperparameters (e.g. the rank of adapters), or the architecture of the pre-trained model.
+This assumption is more realistic in real-world applications.
 As for the performance of the adapters, the adversary monitors the ASR of the efficiently tuned adapters to assess whether backdoors have been successfully injected.
 Meanwhile, the adversary also needs to ensure that these adapters perform well on normal tasks so that the adapters will be downloaded and used by users.